Pornography laws by region: Uganda

 Pornographic DVDs have in the past been sold on the streets in Uganda.
 However, an Anti-Pornography Act (popularly known as the "Anti-Miniskirt Law") was signed into law in 2014 with the stated objectives of defining what constitutes the offence of pornography and establishing a Pornography Control Committee.
 The committee is responsible for the implementation of the law and for taking measures to detect, prohibit, collect and destroy pornographic materials.
 The law broadly defines pornography as "any representation of the sexual parts of a person for primarily sexual excitement".
 The law says that "a person shall not produce, traffic in, publish, broadcast, procure, import, export, sell or abet any form of pornography".
 Breaches of the law are punishable with up to ten years in jail.

 Prior to the passing of the act there were a number of laws concerning aspects of pornography in Uganda, but this was the first law to create a specific offence of pornography.
 The law repeals and replaces Section 166 of the Penal Code Act, widening the legal interpretation of pornography and prohibiting it comprehensively.
 The law has been subject to challenge in the Constitutional Court on the basis of its vague wording and the broad powers of the committee.

 In July 2018, the Ugandan government directed the country's ISPs to block 27 pornographic websites.

 Americas

 Bahamas

 The Bahamian penal code prohibits the production and distribution of obscene publications.
 Many types of pornography are prohibited in the Bahamas; however, law enforcement is relaxed and does not usually enforce the prohibition.
 Pornography is available on Bahamian cable television and in 2014 ZNS-TV broadcast a report on the establishment of a local pornography industry in the Bahamas.

 Brazil

 In Brazil, pornographic film actors must be 18 or older.
 Pornography which does not involve bestiality is legal when sold in public places.
-Depiction of sex with animals is legal.
+Depiction of sex with non-human animals is legal.
 However, magazine and DVD covers that depict genitalia must not be visible from public view, and pornography can only be sold to people 18 or older.